ifluids engineering LOGO

 • Sections of the existing plant will not be considered in detail; only impacts to/ from the new Project facilities to these sections will be assessed.

-HAZOP Guidewords
+HAZOP Study Guidewords

 The following table summarizes the main guidewords that were applied and the typical deviations obtained combining the guidewords and the process parameters.